 However, a threat to break a contract if a demand is not met may not always be treated as illegitimate.
-This is important in the current climate.
+This is important as the economy gradually emerges from lockdown.

-As a result of COVID-19 it is likely that many parties will find themselves unable to comply with their contractual obligations, and will, when seeking to renegotiate terms, effectively be threatening to breach the contract unless the other party agrees to different terms (e.g. regarding price, minimum payment obligations or time for delivery).
+As a result of COVID-19 many parties have found themselves unable to comply with their contractual obligations, and will, when seeking to renegotiate terms to recommence operations post-lockdown, effectively be threatening to breach the contract unless the other party agrees to different terms (e.g. regarding price, minimum payment obligations or time for delivery).

-On the other hand, if a party were to seek to profit from the current crisis by falsely overstating its financial difficulties and threaten not to perform unless the other party (whom it knew would suffer if it failed to perform) varied the terms of the contract, that may be viewed as illegitimate pressure.
+On the other hand, if a party sought to profit from the uncertain economic climate by falsely overstating its financial difficulties and threatened not to perform unless the other party (whom it knew would suffer if it failed to perform) varied the terms of the contract, that may be viewed as illegitimate pressure.
 Whether or not a party was acting in good or bad faith will be taken into account by the court.

 In certain circumstances, threats to commit lawful acts can amount to duress if coupled with an illegitimate demand.
 For example, it is perfectly lawful to issue legal proceedings, but a threat to issue legal proceedings that do not have any legal basis unless a wholly unjustified demand is met, may be considered illegitimate pressure.